Pictured above: Saltmarsh morning glory (Ipomoea sagittata) by Steph York (CC BY-NC). Click on terms for botanical definitions. View post as a PDF.

-Saltmarsh morning glory is a trailing perennial vine found in Florida’s salt, floodplain and glade marshes, mangrove swamps and ruderal areas.
+Saltmarsh morning glory (Ipomoea sagittata) is a trailing perennial vine found in Florida’s salt, floodplain and glade marshes, mangrove swamps and ruderal areas.
 Its showy blooms appear in summer and fall.
 The large nectaries and flowers attract many insects, but it is most visited by bees.

 Saltmarsh morning glory flowers are solitary and funnel-shaped with five fused pink -to-purplish petals and a darker throat.
 Five greenish sepals cup the flower at its base.
 Sepals and stems are glabrous.
 Leaves are sagittate with long petioles.
 They are alternately arranged.
 Seeds are borne in globose capsules.
 Tendrils and underground rhizomes give the vine its vigorous mobility.